 The Lifetime SIPP Company Ltd

-The Lifetime SIPP Company Limited (Lifetime) was placed into Administration in March 2018 and later went into liquidation on the 2 April 2019.
+The Lifetime SIPP Company Ltd (Lifetime) was placed into administration in March 2018 and later went into liquidation on the 2 April 2019.
 FSCS is accepting claims against this firm.

-In January 2018 FSCS declared three SIPP operators, Brooklands Trustees Limited, Stadia Trustees Limited and Montpelier Pension Administration Services Limited in default.
+In January 2018 FSCS declared three SIPP operators, Brooklands Trustees Ltd, Stadia Trustees Ltd and Montpelier Pension Administration Services Ltd in default.
 Since then FSCS has received a number of claims against these and other SIPP operators, including Lifetime.

 SIPP operator due diligence has been an industry ‘hot topic’ in recent years and FSCS is aware that there are a number of pending civil claims in the High Court against various SIPP operators in respect of alleged due diligence failings.